-There are three aspects of kelt reconditioning that merit study:
+The ISRP felt there were three aspects of kelt reconditioning that merit study:

-- 1) The physiological reconditioning of the fish and the quality of the gametes produced (egg number, size, quality) and the timing of maturity (is it coincident with the wild?) ... i.e., the phenotypic expression of maturity - 2) Whether there are genotype x environment interactions in the reconditioning of kelts that may lead to a non-random contribution of genetic material in the next generation? ... this may occur also in Nature (are certain genotypes more likely to be repeat spawners) or may reflect the "domestication" concerns resulting from reconditioning in an artificial environment. - 3) What are the longer term genetic effects of re-introducing repeat spawning into depressed populations ... is the demographic boost balanced by changes in the genetically effective population size?
+- 1) The physiological reconditioning of the fish and the quality of the gametes produced (egg number, size, quality) and the timing of maturity (is it coincident with the wild?) ...i.e., the phenotypic expression of maturity - 2) Whether there are genotype x environment interactions in the reconditioning of kelts that may lead to a non-random contribution of genetic material in the next generation? - 3) What are the longer term genetic effects of re-introducing repeat spawning into depressed populations ... is the demographic boost balanced by changes in the genetically effective population size?